GIS Maps and Data

 Education and Outreach

-Trees soak up rainwater, provide habitat for birds and animals, and absorb carbon dioxide that contributes to climate change.
-In this project, trees can be planted far enough away from the levee so that roots do not negatively impact the ability of the levee to hold back floodwater (see map above).
+When completed this project will create over three acres of prairie vegetation.
+There will be a variety of plants, trees, and shrubs that help soak up rainwater, provide a home for birds, butterflies, and wildlife, and absorb carbon dioxide that contributes to climate change.
+For this project, trees can only be planted far enough away from the levee so that roots do not negatively impact the ability of the levee to hold back floodwater.